STREET & SANITATION SERVICES

 The Street & Sanitation Department can be reached at (843) 398-4035.

-All questions concerning yard debris pickup, recycling containers, or other issues concerning sanitation and street services can be directed to Ms. Carroll.
+All questions concerning yard debris pickup, recycling containers, or other issues concerning sanitation and street services can be directed to Ms. Jackson.

 Garbage is picked up each week.

 Recycling is picked up every other week on Tuesday or Friday.

 Potholes and Other Street Issues

 To find out if the State or City owns your street, check SCDOT Street Finder here.
 Call the City at 843-398-4035 or call SCDOT Darlington office at 843-395-1674.

 The City of Darlington encourages residents to recycle materials to reduce the amount of waste going into the landfill.
 The City recycles items including cardboard, plastic, newspapers, magazines, paper, and aluminum cans.
 The City does not accept glass for recycling.